-Filed in Washington and Idaho on April 1, 2021
+Filed in Washington and Idaho on April 1, 2021.
+Highlighted expectations / assumptions:

-- Highlights of the 2021 IRP include the following expectations and/or assumptions: - We have adequate resources between owned and contractually controlled generation, when combined with conservation and market purchases, to meet customer demand through October 2026.
+- We have adequate resources between owned and contractually controlled generation, when combined with conservation and market purchases, to meet customer demand through October 2026.
 Our first long-term capacity deficit, net of energy efficiency, begins in October 2026 and is 247 MW by January 2027. - New renewable energy, energy storage, demand response, energy efficiency, and upgrades to existing hydropower and biomass plants are integral to our plan. - Retail sales and residential use per customer forecasts are slightly higher as compared to the 2020 IRP projections.
-We anticipate customer load growth of 0.3 percent per year.. - Assumes Colstrip will exit the portfolio as determined by an economic analysis of the plant compared to alternative resources and the Washington CETA requirement to exit the plant by 2025; although an exit strategy for the plant has not been developed at this time. - New natural gas-fired peakers are most economic to meet the capacity shortfall in 2027 as longterm energy storage is not yet available or as cost effective as initially estimated in the 2020 IRP. - Demand response programs begin in 2025 and grow to 72 MW by 2045. - Our first new renewable resource identified in the IRP is in 2025, as a wind project located in Montana.
+We anticipate customer load growth of 0.3 percent per year. - Assumes Colstrip will exit the portfolio as determined by an economic analysis of the plant compared to alternative resources and the Washington CETA requirement to exit the plant by 2025; although an exit strategy for the plant has not been developed at this time. - New natural gas-fired peakers are most economic to meet the capacity shortfall in 2027 as long-term energy storage is not yet available or as cost effective as initially estimated in the 2020 IRP. - Demand response programs begin in 2025 and grow to 72 MW by 2045. - Our first new renewable resource identified in the IRP is in 2025, as a wind project located in Montana.
 Actual resource selection will be determined by a future RFP. - The resource strategy moves us closer to achieving our corporate clean electricity goal to provide customers with 100 percent net clean electricity by 2027.
 Net clean energy is defined as either 100 percent non-carbon emitting resources or investing in or acquiring carbon offsets to net-out emissions created from carbon emitting resources.

-Western Energy Imbalance Market
+Western Energy Imbalance Market (EIM)

-- Plan to join in March 2022. - Real-time energy market should allow Avista to further integrate renewable generation on the system. - Avista estimates the total cost of joining the EIM to be approximately \$32 million for both capital and operating expense over the three-year implementation period. - Avista estimates annual benefits of approximately \$6 million from initial market participation but anticipates benefits trending higher after gaining operating experience. - Avista is seeking recovery of the net costs through the regulatory process.
+- Joining the Western EIM March 2022. - Real-time energy market should allow Avista to further integrate renewable generation on the system. - Avista estimates annual benefits of approximately \$5 million from initial market participation but anticipates benefits trending higher after gaining operating experience. - Avista is seeking recovery of the net costs through the regulatory process.